zoul/Finch/README.md

 safe with mono or stereo WAV files sampled at 44.1 kHz.
 There is a demo target inside the project, take a look at it to see more.

+Tips
+====

+* You can turn library logging on/off by setting the `logger` property of the Finch factory.
+There are two loggers (`FILoggerNull` and `FILoggerNSLog`) already included for your convenience and you can easily write your own.

+* You can use the sound classes independently on the sound engine class, for example if you already have some own OpenAL initialization code in place.

+* You can plug in your own decoder if you want to support some other audio formats, see the `FISoundDecoder` protocol and the `soundDecoders` property of the factory class.

 Links
 =====